RodGutiBec/myCVweb-RodrigoGutierrezBecerra/README.md

 # myCVweb-RodrigoGutierrezBecerra
-Presentation visual to my professional person.
+a Presentation visual to my professional person.